 ADB Supports Interministerial Consultations on Fiji’s Draft Carbon Market Regulations

-On 13 May 2025, in Suva, Fiji, representatives of Fijian line ministries convened to share their views on the draft carbon market regulations that will guide Fiji’s future engagements in international carbon markets.
-ADB’s Law and Policy Reform Program (LPR) and the Climate Change Division of the Ministry of Environment and Climate Change organized the consultations.
+On 13 May in Suva, Fiji, Fijian line ministries convened to discuss the draft carbon market regulations to govern the country's engagement in international carbon markets, supported by ADB’s Law and Policy Reform Program.

-The draft regulations take into account Fiji’s unique legal and social systems—including the well-established iTaukei system of communal landownership—and the government’s technical readiness for implementation.
-The draft regulations are anchored in Part 10 of Fiji’s Climate Change Act 2021, which serves as the legal framework for Fiji’s participation in carbon markets.
-This landmark legislation was enacted with ADB’s support.
+The regulations were drafted based on Fiji’s unique legal and social systems, including a well-established iTaukei system of landownership, carbon markets policy, and technical implementation readiness.
+The carbon market regulations will implement Part 10 of the Climate Change Act 2021 which sets out the legal framework for Fiji’s participation in carbon markets, enacted with ADB’s assistance.